arahi7860/intro-to-python/readme.md

 ### None

-Python's "nothing".
+`None` is Python's "nothing".

 - The equivalent of JavaScript's `null`
-- it is falsey
+- It is falsey
 - Always written with a capital letter: `None`

 ### Conditionals